รฏยปยฟ PwC - Request to Pay - Steven Hanson Skip to main content

 PricewaterhouseCoopers Request to Pay invoice submission status tracker detail screenshot

-At PricewaterhouseCoopers I designed a persistent multi-step workflow tracker for the Request It platform that gave users simultaneous visibility across a full Request, Source, Contract, Purchase, and Pay pipeline while also surfacing granular status detail on their current transaction — two lenses on the same workflow without cognitive overlap.
-The form itself manages a wide range of conditional inputs: supplier lookups, Work Breakdown Structure (WBS) Element and General Ledger (GL) Account field data, urgency classifications, and special handling flags — all surfacing inline validation states that communicated errors in context rather than on submit.
-Building this in Angular/Kendo UI required precise management of dynamic row generation, cross-field validation state, and a submit gate that enforced completeness before allowing downstream approval — all while maintaining accessibility and keyboard flow across a deeply nested component tree.
+At PricewaterhouseCoopers I designed a persistent multi-step workflow tracker for the Request It platform that gave users simultaneous visibility across a full Request, Source, Contract, Purchase, and Pay pipeline while also surfacing granular status detail on their current transaction, giving two lenses on the same workflow without cognitive overlap.
+The form itself manages a wide range of conditional inputs: supplier lookups, Work Breakdown Structure (WBS) Element and General Ledger (GL) Account field data, urgency classifications, and special handling flags, all surfacing inline validation states that communicated errors in context rather than on submit.
+Building this in Angular/Kendo UI required precise management of dynamic row generation, cross-field validation state, and a submit gate that enforced completeness before allowing downstream approval, all while maintaining accessibility and keyboard flow across a deeply nested component tree.
 The component-driven architecture was built for configurability, allowing development teams to scale and extend the system consistently across five cross-functional agile teams.
-The business outcome was a streamlined procurement experience that reduced friction across the entire cash flow lifecycle for a global professional services firm.
+The component architecture proved its value in practice: consistent, configurable, and adopted cleanly across all five cross-functional agile teams.

 RTP Application - Detail View